preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/publishing-apps/publishing-65/apps/index.rst

 Edit Permissions
 *****************
-If you need to add or remove App Administrators, you do it here:
+If you need to add or remove Administrator(s) for a Publishing App, you do it here:

 .. image:: publishing-apps-app-premissions-65.png